Split unemployment commission comes up short on recommendations

-BOSTON (State House News Service) – The group that has spent the last year studying potential reforms to keep the state’s unemployment system solvent in the long-term is poised to make just two formal recommendations: that the goal be to reach the federal government’s recommended target balance and that state labor officials do more to promote a program that allows workers to collect partial unemployment benefits to replace some wages lost through reduced hours.
+BOSTON (SHNS) – The group that has spent the last year studying potential reforms to keep the state’s unemployment system solvent in the long-term is poised to make just two formal recommendations: that the goal be to reach the federal government’s recommended target balance and that state labor officials do more to promote a program that allows workers to collect partial unemployment benefits to replace some wages lost through reduced hours.

 Over the course of more than two hours Tuesday, divisions among the 21-member Unemployment Insurance Trust Fund Study Commission were highlighted as the Democratic lawmakers and organized labor officials on the panel were largely unable to sway business groups to support their proposed reforms.